grotius-cnc/skynet_robot_control_rtos_ethercat/README.md

 https://user-images.githubusercontent.com/44880102/122046313-c0f0af00-cdac-11eb-92a3-1def8517ed62.mp4

-Download the latest release code => ZIPFILE
+Download the latest source code => ZIPFILE
 See Tags.

-Open in Qt-creator : Skynet_Project.pro
+Open in Qt-creator : Skynet_Project.pro (edit the include path's to your needs).
++1 : When compiling the program, all files are copied to the build directory.

+The machine control interface is quite complete.
+It can move in xyz, joints, euler, tooldirection etc.
+The opencascade cad primitive function's are all inplemented 3d : points, lines, arc's, circle, wire, spline, etc.

 Libraries:
 - Qt